mkandes/galyleo/README.md

 ### Expanse User Portal

-`galyleo` has been integrated with the Open OnDemand-based [Expanse User Portal](https://portal.expanse.sdsc.edu) to help simplify launching Jupyter notebooks on Expanse.
-After logging into the portal, you can access this web-based interface to `galyleo` from the *Interactive Apps* tab in the toolbar across the top of your browser, then select *Jupyter*.
+`galyleo` is integrated with the [Expanse User Portal](https://portal.expanse.sdsc.edu).
+After logging into the portal with your [ACCESS-CI](https://access-ci.org) credentials, you can access this web-based frontend interface to `galyleo` from the pinned *Jupyter* app shown on the main dashboard.
+You can also find it located under the the *Interactive Apps* tab in the toolbar across the top of your browser window, where you can select the *Jupyter* app from its drop-down menu.

-### Containers

-SDSC builds and maintains a number of [custom Singularity containers for use on its HPC systems](https://github.com/mkandes/naked-singularity).
-Pre-built copies of many of these containers are made available from a central storage location on each HPC system.
-Please check the following locations for the latest containers.
-If you do not find the container you're looking for, please feel free to contact us and make a request for a container to be made available.

-On Expanse:
-- `/cm/shared/apps/containers/singularity`

 ## Status